 The ones anointing the couple have a lot of fun as they get to break eggs on the couple’s heads and throw coins or cash into the bowls which are later given to the maids or family members that helped in the preparations.
 Needless to say, the Ros can get rather messy, but it’s a lot of fun for all those involved.
 This is why it is usually the event that is looked forward to the most.

 This is a meal in honour of the family’s ancestors and deceased known as bikaraimche jevon.
 This meal is for the beggars and poor people in and around the village.
-There are many such traditions like this which are not carried out today.
+This is one Goan wedding tradition which are not carried out today.

 The families usually prepare a large quantity of simple home food, and the bride and groom with their families in their respective villages, go around offering the food to the poor people of the village.
 They do this in order to seek blessings on behalf of the deceased family members and relatives.